Be Intentional with Goal Setting

-Do you set resolutions every year, but find a few weeks later you have stopped following your resolutions or worse just forgotten them?
-Have you failed to complete your resolutions for so many years, you just quick making resolutions?
+Do you set resolutions every year but find a few weeks later that you have stopped following them or, worse, just forgotten them?
+Have you failed to complete your resolutions for so many years that you just quit making resolutions?
 This year, let’s be intentional.
-Consider why resolutions fail and why set goals instead.
+Consider why resolutions fail and reasons you should set goals instead.

-Changing behavior (think achieving your resolutions) is difficult for all of us.
+Changing behavior is difficult for all of us.
 One of the reasons why resolutions fail is because we treat resolutions like a wish list.
-Have you made these resolutions in the past – I want to exercise more (or I want to exercise every day), I want to eat healthy, I want to lose weight, I want to read more books?
-These are all great resolutions, but these resolutions fail because we treat our resolutions like wishes with no plan to succeed.
+Have you made these resolutions in the past?
+I want to exercise more (or I want to exercise every day), I want to eat healthy, I want to lose weight, I want to read more books?
+These are all great resolutions, but they fail because we treat our resolutions like wishes with no plan to succeed.

 If you truly want to achieve your new year’s resolutions, don’t make a list another of resolutions.
 Set goals.
 Set clear goals for what you would like to accomplish this year and make a step-by-step plan to reach your goals.